-At long last I have assembled a RIZZETTA TUNE ARCHIVE including most of my original music plus some traditional tunes.
-I am slowly posting most of the written music on the SHEET MUSIC page.
-It is an excruciating task given the number of tunes, but I am about 60% done.
-Meanwhile, PDF or paper copies are available at minimal cost.
-See the SHEET MUSIC page.
+At long last I have assembled a RIZZETTA TUNE ARCHIVE including most of my original music plus some traditional tunes, all in standard notation.
+You can find the Archive on the SHEET MUSIC page.

 My Carbon Flex Shaft Hammers are now available with single-sided heads and at slightly less cost than double-sided heads.
 See the HAMMERS page.